Skip to content

 TIP

-The final return value goes through the normal Presenter pipeline.
-The yield calls are side-channel progress notifications — they don't affect the response.
+The final return goes through the normal Presenter pipeline. yield calls are side-channel progress notifications.

 Registering & Serving